Why Should Theists Learn How to Resurrect the Dead?

 “Yea, will ye sit in idleness while ye are surrounded with thousands of those, yea, and tens of thousands, who do also sit in idleness, while there are thousands round about in the borders of the land who are falling by the sword, yea, wounded and bleeding?

 Basically, the problem is that it seems contradictory that an all-powerful and all-loving God would create a world with misery and pain such as the one we now experience.
 Why wouldn’t an all-loving God want to prevent all the misery and pain?
 Why wouldn’t an all-powerful God be able to do so?
 More to the point, why didn’t God make us all immortal to start with?

-Moreover, our theology posits that God’s purpose is to help us become Gods, joining in God in the fullest sense, rather than merely to enjoy some simple happiness in any lesser extent of flourishing.
-Mormon scripture also teaches that God is willing to go to just about any extent to help us achieve our potential:
+Moreover, our theology posits that God’s purpose is to help us become Gods.
+We are ultimately to join in God in the fullest sense, rather than merely to enjoy some simple happiness in any lesser extent of flourishing.
+Mormon scripture also teaches that God is willing to go to just about any extent to help us achieve our potential (D&C 43: 25):

-“How oft have I called upon you by the mouth of my servants, and by the ministering of angels, and by mine own voice, and by the voice of thunderings, and by the voice of lightnings, and by the voice of tempests, and by the voice of earthquakes, and great hailstorms, and by the voice of famines and pestilences of every kind, and by the great sound of a trump, and by the voice of judgment, and by the voice of mercy all the day long, and by the voice of glory and honor and the riches of eternal life, and would have saved you with an everlasting salvation, but ye would not!"
-(D&C 43: 25)
+“How oft have I called upon you by the mouth of my servants, and by the ministering of angels, and by mine own voice, and by the voice of thunderings, and by the voice of lightnings, and by the voice of tempests, and by the voice of earthquakes, and great hailstorms, and by the voice of famines and pestilences of every kind, and by the great sound of a trump, and by the voice of judgment, and by the voice of mercy all the day long, and by the voice of glory and honor and the riches of eternal life, and would have saved you with an everlasting salvation, but ye would not!”

 Maybe it doesn’t make sense unless you also happen to be a theist that trusts in a God that wants you to become God too.
-In that case, we should expect God to do no more than necessary, even allowing us to fail to varying extents, as we learn to become Gods ourselves, the same as all other Gods have done before.
+In that case, we should expect God to do no more than necessary.
+We should even expect God to allow us to fail to varying extents, as we learn to become Gods ourselves, the same as all other Gods have done before.